 For Volunteer Emergency Medical Services Personnel:

-- Must be trained to provide emergency medical care, certified as a first responder, and been issued a certificate by the Iowa Department of Public Health.
+- Must be trained to provide emergency medical care, certified as a first responder, and must have received a certificate by the Iowa Department of Public Health.

-- A paid EMS personnel member who volunteers for another department is eligible for the credit, effective January 1, 2013.
+- A paid EMS personnel member who volunteers for another department is eligible for the credit.

 - A person who volunteers as an EMS personnel member, for a department by which they are employed, is eligible for the credit if they are employed in a capacity other than as an EMS personnel member.